 The centerpiece of the event was a moderated conversation with Keith Weaver, Dr. Jocelyn Imani, and Emmy award winning CBS journalist Alecia Reid.

-Dr. Imani, TPL’s national senior director of Black History and Culture, provided an insightful overview of the initiative.
+Dr. Imani, TPL’s national senior director of Black History and Culture, provided an insightful overview of the program.
 “Number one, we start with self-determination.
 These communities know what they need.
 People know what they need.
 We just have to give them access to resources to get what they need to build the world they want to see.
 So we’re thinking about significance.
 How does this story play into the larger national mosaic?”

 Keith Weaver echoed this sentiment, emphasizing that TPL’s mission is fundamentally about land for people.
 “Around 83 percent of the people TPL serves are communities of color.
 One in three people who benefit from TPL’s work are Black – it is our mission.”